When you operate a small business, you have two types of costs - fixed costs and variable costs.

 What Are Variable Costs?

-Variable costs are costs of labor or materials that change with sales.
+Variable costs are directly related to sales volume.
+As sales go up, so do variable costs.
+As sales go down, variable costs go down.
+Variable costs are the costs of labor or raw materials because these items change with sales.
 One way for a company to save money is to reduce its variable costs.

 Some costs have components that are fixed and some that are variable.
 One example is wages for your sales force.
 A portion of the wage for a salesperson may be a fixed salary and the rest may be sales commission.
 When calculating your fixed and variable costs, you should allocate the fixed portion to fixed costs and the variable portion to variable costs.

 Costs, Sales Volume, and Profit

-A change in any of your costs affects your net profit.
-A change in sales volume almost always affects net profit as well because variable costs, such as materials costs and employee wages, inevitably rise with sales volume.
+A change in sales volume always affects net profit as well because variable costs, such as materials costs and employee wages, inevitably rise with sales volume.

-Breakeven analysis shows the relationship between the price of the product you sell, the volume of the product you sell, and your costs or expenses.
-One of the variables you use in breakeven analysis, price, can be determined by further dividing up fixed and variable costs into direct and indirect costs.
+Breakeven analysis shows the relationship between the price of the product you sell, the volume of the product you sell, and your costs.
+Price, which is one of the variables you use in breakeven analysis, can be determined by further dividing up fixed and variable costs into direct and indirect costs.
 Direct costs are costs associated with the production of goods, such as hourly labor or materials.
-Indirect costs refer to costs that are not, such as rent and insurance.
+Indirect costs refer to costs that are not directly associated with the production of goods, such as rent and insurance.